-If competitors or parents have any concerns they should raise them by contacting Cornwall Ladies County Golf Association officials immediately.
+If competitors or parents have any concerns they should raise them by contacting the C.L.C.G.A.
+Championship Office immediately.

-The Cornwall Ladies County Golf Association will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.
+The C.L.C.G.A. will notify the relevant authorities should it have any doubts as to the authenticity of any individual taking photographs.